hal9ai/hal9/website/learn/code/websites.md

 h9.save("index.html", files=files)
 ````

-If you prefer to save the files without `h9.save()`, you can saave them under a subfolder under `./storage`.
+If you prefer to save the files without `h9.save()`, you can save them under a subfolder under `./storage`.
 In order to render this folder correctly, use an appropriate extension; for example, `html` for a website:

 ````py
 base_path = './.storage/website.index.html/'